Thursday, February 22, 2024

 performances featuring some of America's best known performers, from Andy Williams and Jose Feliciano to the March 7 hit duo, Daniel Emmet and Pia Toscano, who rose to fame in "America's Got Talent" and headline the Symphony's gala.
 There's still time to book tickets to the Feb.
 29 concert by Tony DeSare, noted singer-songwriter, known for his wide-ranging repertoire of Frank Sinatra favorites, with a bit of Billy Joel and Elton John in the mix.
 Remember to explore, learn and live, and catch us weekly for a unique spin on music, travel, nature, performance, family, the arts and more.
 For tickets: desertsymphony.org or 760 773-5988.

-1. Our daughter scored a SCAD scholarship and became a successful set designer.
-Proud of her and this wonderful school.
+1. Our daughter scored a coveted SCAD scholarship years ago and is a successful set designer.
+Great place.

 ReplyDelete